Green Star Energy is now Shell: What happens next?

 - Gift cards from popular shopping, dining and entertainment retailers

-Customers could redeem their Green Star Energy Perks Rewards points in three easy steps:
+Customers could redeem their Green Star Energy Perks Rewards points in three easy steps by:

-- See the list of rewards on their website.
+- Visiting the list of rewards on their website.

 While customers with a Green Star Energy Perks Rewards account were originally able to receive points with Shell, it appears these rewards are no longer available.